 - 30-day (or rental period) notice for any other reason or for no reason.

-If you are a tenant at sufferance, your landlord can begin an eviction case in court without giving you a notice to quit.
+If your lease has expired or you are otherwise a tenant at sufferance, your landlord can begin an eviction case in court without giving you a notice to quit.

-Your landlord can send you a 14-day notice to quit for non-payment of rent whenever you do not pay rent.
-If your landlord sends you a 14-day notice to quit, it must tell you that you have a right to "cure" the non-payment.23 This means that if you pay the amount of rent you owe within 10 days of receiving the notice, you can prevent an eviction, as long as this is your first 14-day notice within the past 12 months.24 If you do not pay the amount of rent you owe within this 10-day period, you still do not have to move out in 14 days.
+A landlord can send you a 14-day notice to quit for non-payment of rent on any day of the month.
+A notice to quit for non-payment of rent cannot demand late fees or constable fees, only unpaid rent.26 If your landlord sends you a 14-day notice to quit, it must tell you that you have a right to "cure" the non-payment.27 This means that if you pay the amount of rent you owe within 10 days of receiving the notice, you can prevent an eviction, as long as this is your first 14-day notice within the past 12 months.28 If the notice to quit does not tell you about this right, you actually have until the answer date to pay all rent.29 If you do not pay the amount of rent you owe within this 10-day cure period, you still do not have to move out in 14 days.
 For more information about "curing" a non-payment of rent, see the section in this chapter called Paying the Rent Owed.

 30-Day (or Rental Period) Notice

-The date on the 30-day notice must terminate your tenancy on a day on which your rent is due.26 If you pay weekly, the notice must terminate on the day of the week on which your rent is due.
-If there is no agreement on the specific rent day, the rent day is considered to be the last day of the month.27
+The date on the 30-day notice must terminate your tenancy on a day on which your rent is due.31 If you pay weekly, the notice must terminate on the day of the week on which your rent is due.
+If there is no agreement on the specific rent day, the rent day is considered to be the last day of the month.32

 If your rent is due monthly on the first of the month, and your landlord states in the notice that she wants to terminate your tenancy by September 1, you must receive the notice to quit in writing on or before August 1.
 If you do not receive the notice until August 2, it is invalid and you cannot be evicted based on it.